NixOS/SC-election-2024/ec/README.md

   Lock the PR to only collaborators (with write access), so that only the EC can send further notifications using it.

+  Then, remove the teams review request again, so that it doesn't stick around in users "to review" column without being able to review it (since it's locked)

 - Directly contact the users in `usersWithoutEmailAndGitHub.txt`

 ## Pre-voting phase